-Unless you have epilepsy, it is impossible to truly understand the challenges of living with seizures.
+Unless you have epilepsy, it is impossible to truly understand everything one goes through to manage seizures.
 The impact can touch many aspects of your life.

 It is important to learn as much as you possibly can about epilepsy and its symptoms.
-By knowing the facts about epilepsy, such as how many people have epilepsy and current treatment options, you can be more prepared to deal with epilepsy and may feel less alone.
+By knowing the facts about epilepsy, such as how many people have epilepsy and current treatment options, you can be more prepared to deal with epilepsy.
 Did you know?

 Helpful information is being published all the time.
 To learn more, visit the Epilepsy Foundation® Web site.